 7. Wax the floors

-So now you know the steps, let’s get into the details of each step so you get beautiful interior stained concrete floors.
+So now you know the steps, let’s get into the details of each step of staining a concrete floor.

-Can I buy concrete stain at Home Depot or Lowes?
+Can I buy stain for concrete floors at Home Depot or Lowes?

 Places like Home Depot or Lowes don’t sell acid stain (at least not in any of the multiple locations I have been in).